-The Board of Trustees has the absolute discretion to review this Scheme of Delegation at least annually and to alter any provisions of it.
+The Board of Trustees will review this Scheme of Delegation at least annually and may alter any provisions of it.
+Before doing so the Board will consult local governing bodies and the Chairs Group.

 Trust and school policies

 All statutory policies in the Trust are ultimately the responsibility of the Board of Trustees.
 To enable it to discharge this responsibility appropriately and in collaboration with the constituent schools, the Board of Trustees: